Layr-Labs/eigenlayer-contracts/docs/core/SlashEscrowFactory.md

 * The global paused status MUST NOT be set: `PAUSED_RELEASE_ESCROW`
 * The escrow paused status MUST NOT be set: `pauseEscrow`
 * If the operatorSet is redistributable, caller MUST be the `redistributionRecipient`
-* The escrow delay must have elapsed
+* The escrow delay MUST have elapsed

 ## SlashEscrow